JustThatKing/MO2077/readme.md

 # MO2 for Cyberpunk?
 It works.
 Really*.

-Cyberpunk ordinarily doesn't work with Mod Organiser 2, it breaks some very key mods making modding on it, foolhardy at best.
-Worry not, as we have worked out a solution.
-MO2077 addresses 99% of the core issues that exist when modding Cyberpunk with MO2.
-Namely CET and Redscript having errors.
-This is through using an amazing tool made for Skyrim modding, albeit with some tweaking.
-Root Builder is the solution.
-Effectively, this plugin for MO2 allows specific folders to be automatically be copied into the game folders when launching the game, and be automatically cleaned up once the game closes.
+Mod Organizer 2 and Cyberpunk 2077 aren't normally compatible - using MO2 on the game leads to CET and Redscript errors.
+We've managed to address this through a plugin called Root Builder that allows specific folders to be automatically be copied into the game folders when launching the game, and be automatically cleaned up once the game closes.

-The file structures used are as so:
-Original archive folder mods are deployed via MO2's VFS, this works in 99% of cases for mods of this type.
+Root builder requires a specific folder structure.
+The archive folder of mods is MO2 deploys via its VFS,  this works in 99% of cases for mods of this type.
-Other folders (bin,engine, r6, red4ext & Redmods) are classified as "Root" folders and deployed prior to runtime by being automatically copied into the game folder.
+The other folders are copied before runtime, namely: bin, engine, r6, red4ext and Redmods.
+This way your game folder remains intact when not run via MO2.
 This means under all practical purposes, these mods are installed manually, but with the convenience of a mod manager.

-With all testing done to date, it has worked with only one issue.
-Mods with a scripted check of archives require those archives to be manually installed outside of MO2.
+While most mods will work, there are a few that do some archive checking and thus require manual installation outside of MO2.
+Known mods with this issue are:
 Known mods with this issue are:
 - Appearance Menu Mod
 - Simple Flashlight